fidaa-mahboob/Financial-Record-API-MVP/README.md

 ## Minimal Viable Product: Financial Records API v1

 The Financial Recorder RESTful API stores financial data in AWS cloud.
 There will be more features added later in the following API versions see feature road map.
+This application will have a frontend ReactJS application for users to login and update financial records.

 ### Technology
 <ul>